Intermodalics/pickit-docs/docs/documentation/picking/robot-tool-model.rst

 Every tool model can be customized to closely resemble the actual robot tool.
-Besides the tool dimensions, one can also adapt distance and orientation of the tool wrt. the object’s pick frame.
+Besides the tool dimensions, one can also adapt distance and orientation of the tool wrt. the object’s pick point.
 However, be aware that this doesn’t influence how the robot picks an object.
-These values are only used for collision checking and have no effect on an object’s pick frame.
+These values are only used for collision checking and have no effect on an object’s pick point.

 .. note:: The tool modelling view is hidden when collision checks are disabled (Neither “Bin” or “Other objects” are selected).